bigprof-software/appgini-docs/pages/record-owners.md

 slug: help/record-owners
 ---

+# Setting the child record owner to match the owner of its parent record

 As of AppGini 24.10, you can set the owner of a child record based on the owner of its parent record.
 This is useful in many scenarios, for example:

 *   You have a table of `projects` and another table of `tasks`.
 Each task belongs to a project.
 You want to set the owner of each task to the owner of its parent project.